 - First aid – Insect repellent, sun cream, antihistamines, antiseptic, plasters/bandages, pain relief

 - Miscellaneous – Torch, phone, camera, binoculars, solar charger, radio, backpack, fold-up chairs and table, pen and paper, sewing kit, duct tape, trowel, spare rope, map, compass

 Some campsites provide accommodation such as caravans and chalets in which case you don’t need to take sleeping equipment.
 Most campsites also provide refreshments in a selection of restaurants, cafes and takeaway food spots.
 Simply find out what’s there before you go and adapt your kit.

 Churchill has a range of travel insurance that can help you and your kit stay insured while away on a camping trip.
-Our annual travel policy covers you for an unlimited number of trips less than 45 days long each, up to a total of 180 days per year, and you need to select a region you are going to.
+Our annual travel policy covers you for an unlimited number of trips up to 45 days long each and you need to select a region you are going to.

 You can take out couple or family annual cover if you are travelling with a partner or as a group.
 Or you could take out our single-trip policy for one trip of up to 90 days (for travellers aged from 18-64 years) or 45 days (for travellers aged from 65-99 years).
 For single trips you select the main countries you will be visiting or travelling through.
 There is a maximum of four countries here so be careful if you are planning a camping road trip.
 Plus, note that we are only able to insure people who are travelling from the UK and returning to the UK.

 If you are doing any activities or extreme sports while camping you should also check our list of included and excluded activities.Get a quote